googlearchive/apps-script-templates/sheets-import/README.md

 `myServiceReauthorizationEmail.html` contains the html sent to a user when they must provide additional authorization to your add-on.

-`server.gs` contains various operations around reports
+`server.gs` contains various operations around reports.

-`util.gs` contains various utility functions and helpful snippets for the template
+`util.gs` contains various utility functions and helpful snippets for the template.

+`ngAppsScript.js` contains an Angular module (`ngAppsScript`) that makes working with Apps Script easier.
+It provides a Promise wrapper around `google.script.run` as well as directives for toasts and common button types.